Nissan Skyline GT-R: First generation (1969–1972)

 The first Skyline GT-R, known by the internal Nissan designation of PGC10, was introduced on 4 February 1969, and was exclusive to Japanese Nissan dealership network called Nissan Prince Store when the Prince company was integrated into Nissan operations in 1966.
 It was available originally as a four-door sedan after a public debut at the October 1968 Tokyo Motor Show.
-It was advertised alongside the Nissan R380 racecar to showcase the Skyline's racing heraldry.
+It was advertised alongside the Nissan R380 racecar to showcase the Skyline's racing heritage.
 It was equipped with the 2.0 L DOHC S20 Inline-six engine rated at 119 kW at 7,000 rpm and 130 lbft at 5,600 rpm.
-Power was delivered to the rear wheels by a 5-speed manual transmission and the car was equipped with a limited slip differential.
+Power was delivered to the rear wheels by a 5-speed manual transmission and the car was equipped with a limited-slip differential.
 The first Skyline GT-R rode on a semi-trailing arm strut suspension.
 The braking system consisted of disc brakes at the front and drum brakes at the rear.
 It was available in a coupé bodystyle in March 1971 with the chassis code KPGC10.

 The interior of the car was very basic and featured racing bucket seats and a three-spoke steering wheel along with wood inserts.
 The pedals were finished in aluminium.

 A popular name for the PGC and KPGC10 Skyline GT-R was Hakosuka, which combines the Japanese word for box ("hako" or ハコ) and the pronounced abbreviation of skyline ("Suka" or スカ as in スカイライン or "sukairain").

 A total of 1,945 PGC and KPGC10 Skyline GT-Rs were produced.

-Second generation (1973)
+Second generation (1972–1973)

 The KPGC10's successor, the KPGC110, was introduced in 1973 after its introduction at the 1972 Tokyo Motor Show.
 Powered by a 1,989 cc S20 inline-6 engine, the second generation of the GT-R delivered power to the rear wheels through a 5-speed manual gearbox.
 This car also had both front and rear disc brakes.
 The suspension was a semi-trailing ring arm setup and minor aerodynamic parts were added.

 This model of the GT-R was also known as the Kenmeri Skyline, due to a popular advertisement featuring a young couple (Ken and Mary) enjoying the Hokkaido countryside.
 The advertisement later spawned a hit song by Buzz, and the tree featured in the advertisement later became a minor star itself.

-The second generation GT-R was unsuccessful, as a petrol crisis hit in the early 1970s, reducing demand for high-performance sports cars.
 A total of 197 cars were built by the end of its short production run.
 For the next decade, this was the last GT-R until the production of the R32 in 1989.